Whoaa512/starred/README.md

 - [boblauer/MockDate](https://github.com/boblauer/MockDate) - A JavaScript Mock Date object that can be used to change when "now" is.
 - [jgraph/drawio](https://github.com/jgraph/drawio) - draw.io is a JavaScript, client-side editor for general diagramming and whiteboarding
 - [GoogleChromeLabs/react-adaptive-hooks](https://github.com/GoogleChromeLabs/react-adaptive-hooks) - Deliver experiences best suited to a user's device and network constraints
-- [not-an-aardvark/git-delete-squashed](https://github.com/not-an-aardvark/git-delete-squashed) - Delete branches that have been squashed and merged into master
+- [not-an-aardvark/git-delete-squashed](https://github.com/not-an-aardvark/git-delete-squashed) - Delete branches that have been squashed and merged into main
 - [pvdz/tenko](https://github.com/pvdz/tenko) - An 100% spec compliant ES2021 JavaScript parser written in JS
 - [manuelbieh/geolib](https://github.com/manuelbieh/geolib) - Zero dependency library to provide some basic geo functions
 - [broofa/BroofaJS](https://github.com/broofa/BroofaJS) - Misc.
 JS utilities that may be of broader interest